 Error Type Possible Problem Solution Control Memory power is cut.
 Battery Alarm Exchange Unit Keep Area data is not preserved.
 Memory Alarm Exchange Unit Program is not operating normally.
 Program transfer mistake.
-Use GP-PRO/PB III to download the project file again.
+Use GP-PRO/PB III to dow nload the project file again.
 Reference Refer to the Pro-Control Editor Operation Manual, 5.2 - "Transferring Preparation Screens to the GLC."
 Data is output from I/O even in STOP mode.
 When output data performs RUN/STOP switchover, I/O output hold is enabled.
 Disable this feature.
 Reference Refer to Pro-Control Editor's Online Help.
 Soon after entering RUN mode unit changes to STOP mode.
 A Command Execution Alarm has occurred.
 Or, a major fault has occurred.
 Check the contents of System variable #FaultCode data and modify the program.
 Reference Refer to the Pro-Control Editor Operation Manual, 3.4 - "Viewing System Variables."
 Check if the System variable #Command has been written, and modify the program.
-Reference See 3.2.25 - "#FaultCode," and 3.2.29 - "#Command."
+Reference See 3.2.14 - "#FaultCode," and 3.2.21 - "#Command."
 Pro-Control Editor cannot enter configuration settings.
-The logic program file cannot be downloaded from Pro-Control Editor.
-The project (.prw) file cannot be downloaded from GP-PRO/PB III.
-The data transfer cable used to send data from GP-PRO/PB III to the GLC unit may be loose or disconnected.
-Also, the PC or GLC unit's power may have dropped, causing excessive noise and possible destruction of the contents.
-Check whether the data transfer cable is unplugged or if there is noise influence.
-If the problem continues, please contact your local Pro-face distributor for assistance.
+The data transfer cable used to send data from GP-PRO/PB III to the GLC unit may be Check whether the data transfer cable is unplugged The logic program file cannot be downloaded from Pro-Control Editor. loose or disconnected.
+Also, the PC or GLC unit's power may have dropped, or if there is noise influence.
+If the problem continues, please contact The project (.prw) file cannot be downloaded from GP-PRO/PB III. causing excessive noise and possible destruction of the contents. your local Pro-face distributor for assistance.
 Data cannot write to or read from the I/O. Enable I/O1 is not selected.
 Set the enable I/O.